On network coding for sum-networks: Proof of Theorem

-Here all the symbols carried by the links $Y_{(.,.)}$ are symbols from $G$.
+Here all the symbols carried by the links are symbols from $G$.

-We need to show that for every $i=1, 2,\ldots,m$, communicating the sum of source symbols to the terminals $t_{L_i}$ and $t_{R_i}$ is possible only if $f_2^{i}$ is an $1-1$ function only of the symbol $X_i$ and it does not depend on the other variables.
+We need to show that for every $i=1, 2,\ldots,m$, communicating the sum of the source symbols to the terminals $t_{L_i}$ and $t_{R_i}$ is possible only if $f_2^{i}$ is an $1-1$ function only of the symbol $X_i$ and is independent of the other variables.